ChimeHQ/Welp/README.md

 # Welp
 A macOS help book alternative that shouldn't need to exist.

 The help book format for macOS is effectively abandoned.
 I'd like to explore building something that is easier to work with.
-This project is currently just an exploration.
+This project currently doesn't actually do anything.

 ## Suggestions or Feedback